Chr031/JElectro/README.md

 j2.bind("NumberService", new NumberServiceImpl());
 ```

-From _Node 1_, the call to the method _computeNumber_ will trigger the method on _Node 2_. _Node 2_ will then call the callback (the lambda expression) in oder to return 1 by 1 every results.
+From _Node 1_, the call to the method _computeNumber_ will trigger the method on _Node 2_. _Node 2_ will then call the callback (the lambda expression) in order to return 1 by 1 every results.

 ### General considerations

-- Java 1.8 compatible, previous version of java won't work
+- Java 1.8 compatible, previous versions of java won't work.
 - All objects given in parameter as all returned objects must be serializable ie. they must all implement the Serializable interface.
 - Exceptions are transported and thrown to the caller method.
 Exception are not encapsulated.
 - Performance depends of course of the network, but also of the size of the object to be transported.
 On a local computer, a remote method execution with simple java types takes around 0.2 ms for two nodes directly connected.

+#### keywords
+RPC, RMI, Object Messaging, java, Serialization, Socket, TCP, Network.